Group knowledge and individual introspection: Knowledge operators and possibility relations

-Consider the function $f: \mathcal{P} \to \mathcal{K}^0$ that associates to each relation $P$ the knowledge operator $f(P)$ defined as per \eqref{eq:ReprKbyP}.
-Proposition \ref{Prop:Duality} below shows that $f$ is a dual isomorphism\footnote{The terminology is borrowed from \cite{monjardet2007dual}.}, i.e., an order-reversing bijection.
-As for the underlying order structure, $\mathcal{P}$ is partially ordered by set inclusion.
-In addition, $\mathcal{K}$, and consequently its subset $\mathcal{K}^0$, is partially ordered by pointwise set inclusion.
+In light of \eqref{eq:ReprKbyP} and \eqref{eq:ReprMSZ}, knowledge operators and possibility relations are interchangeable provided that the former satisfy distributivity and necessitation.
+Formally, there is a dual isomorphism\footnote{The terminology is borrowed from \cite{monjardet2007dual}.} between $\mathcal{P}$ and $\mathcal{K}^0$.
+To establish this, notice that $\mathcal{P}$ is partially ordered by set inclusion.
+The set $\mathcal{K}$ is partially ordered by pointwise set inclusion and so is its subset $\mathcal{K}^0$.
 Specifically, for any $K, K'\in \mathcal{K}$,

 In words, when $K \leq K'$ a person with knowledge $K'$ knows at least as much as someone with knowledge $K$ does.
+We also say that $K'$ is an expansion of $K$ or that $K'$ is more detailed than $K$.